 - Improving tools to help diagnose mesothelioma early

 Mesothelioma Awareness Day draws attention to these efforts.
-The event raises funds and brings awareness to the rare cancer.
+Supporting events across the country raise funds and bring awareness to the disease.
 It also encourages communities to show support for those battling mesothelioma.

 How Did Mesothelioma Awareness Day Start?